Skip to main content

 Are you consulting landowners?

-Yes, we will be talking to owners and occupiers of land that might be affected by our preferred route.
-If you believe that your land may be affected and you have not yet heard from us, please contact us.
+Yes.
+Owners and occupiers of land that might be affected by the preferred route, overhead line uprating or substation extension proposals will be contacted.
+If you believe that your land may be affected and you have not yet heard from us, please get in touch.

 Hi!
 I'm the SP Energy Networks System Agent, can I help you?